pinterest/gestalt/docs/markdown/get_started/developers/contributing/development_process.md

 - Ensure checks pass on your Pull Request - having the "Require Semver / Test (pull_request)" check fail is expected, because a Gestalt maintainer needs to add a correct semver label.
 Read our [release and versioning guidelines](/get_started/developers/releases#Automated-releases).

 - After a Gestalt maintainer adds a correct semver label and approves a Pull Request, the PR will be ready to merge.
 Coordinate with the reviewer to determine when the PR should be merged.

+- Check the status of your PR https://github.com/pinterest/gestalt/pull/XXXX and access the deploy preview using the built site URL https://deploy-preview-XXXX--gestalt.netlify.app from Netlify.

 <details>
   <summary><b>My pull request fails on "Semver / Require Label (pull_request)", how do I fix it?</b></summary>